brambillagabrielle/github-actions-deployment/README.md

         uses: actions/configure-pages@v4
 ```

-Last, the [`upload-pages-artifact`](https://docs.github.com/pt/pages/getting-started-with-github-pages/using-custom-workflows-with-github-pages#configuring-the-upload-pages-artifact-action) action is executed to package/compress all the files in the root directory (current, or `.`) for later deployment:
+Last, the [`upload-pages-artifact`](https://docs.github.com/pt/pages/getting-started-with-github-pages/using-custom-workflows-with-github-pages#configuring-the-upload-pages-artifact-action) action is executed to package/compress all the files in the root directory (current, or `.`) for deployment:

 ```yaml
       - name: Upload Pages Artifact